DANIEL SLOTTJE

 Founder and President

-In 2022, Slottje's The Rotting of Casey Culpepper was admitted to the 49th Telluride Film Festival and the Sundance Producers Lab.
+Prior to directing The Trespassers, Slottje worked on the personal horror project, The Rotting of Casey Culpepper, which in 2022, was admitted to both the 49th Telluride Film Festival and the Sundance Producers Lab.

-The short film (programmed by Telluride) served as Slottje's Columbia University MFA thesis, and was the first horror film in history to be admitted to the festival's prestigious 'Filmmakers of Tomorrow, Student Prints' section before going on to win top prizes at multiple horror film festivals later that year.
-In 2023, the 13-minute short was picked up for distribution by ALTER’S YouTube channel, and went viral across multiple platforms.
+The short film version (admitted to the ’22 Telluride Film Festival) served as Slottje's Columbia University MFA thesis, and was the first horror film in history to be admitted to the festival's prestigious 'Filmmakers of Tomorrow, Student Prints' section, where it was introduced to a sold out crowd by Academy Award Nominee Gregory Nava as “the scariest film he’d ever seen.”
+The short went on to win top prizes at multiple horror film festivals later that year, and was eventually picked up for distribution by ALTER’S YouTube channel.